warp-contracts/academy/warp-academy-docs/features/internal-calls.md

 Internal write on the other hand, is a way for contracts to write interactions to some external contract.

-In order for internal writes to work we need to set `evaluationOptions` to `true`.
+In order for internal writes to work we need to set `internalWrites` evaluation option to `true`.
 If you are not familiar with the `EvaluationOptions` interface, check out [Warp SDK](https://github.com/warp-contracts/warp/blob/main/src/core/modules/StateEvaluator.ts#L123).
-Basically, setting `evaluationOptions` lets us change the behavior of some of the contract features.
+Basically, setting `evaluationOptions` lets us change the behavior of some contract features.

 ```ts
 const callingContract = smartweave